CINEMA • ART • MUSIC

 The KIKUMU 2026 art programme brings together Estonian artists from different generations alongside international provocateurs, whose work will shape the festival environment both inside and outside the Jäneda Training Centre.

-Several art galleries will also be present with curated exhibitions, and the programme will feature highlights of video art, including films from Matthew Barney’s “Cremaster Cycle” series.
+Several art galleries will also be present with curated exhibitions, and the programme will feature highlights of video art.

 And this year, art isn’t just something to look at — it’s also something to make and talk about.